What we do

 Go to Types of medicines for our videos and leaflets showing you how to give medicines

 Our general information leaflets give you tips about how to give medicines safely, including a guide to how to help your child swallow tablets for the first time, general advice on giving antibiotics, why some children’s medicines are ‘unlicensed’ and what to do if your child is experiencing side-effects from their medicine.

 Medicines for Children leaflets have been endorsed by:

 Produced by experts in children’s medicines

-Our information is written and checked by experts in children’s medicines – with real experience of the concerns and issues parents face when giving a child medicine at home.
+Our information is written and checked by experts in children’s medicines – with real world experience of the concerns and issues parents can face when giving their child medicines at home.

 Paediatricians (children’s doctors), pharmacists and other healthcare professionals, including nurses, write and review our medicines leaflets.
-They make sure that the advice in our leaflets is up-to-date and accurate.
-With their experience in the clinic and understanding of children’s medicines, they advise on the medicines and topics that we need to cover.
+They make sure that the advice we provide is up-to-date and accurate.
+Using their experience gained from prescribing medicines in clinics and hospital settings, they have the knowlodge and understanding to advise on the medicines and topics that we need to cover.

 Parents and carers are the other experts in children’s medicines – they have been at the heart of this programme since the beginning.
-Through surveys and focus groups, parents and carers across the country told us what information they need to know about giving medicines to children, and how they wanted it.
-A panel now reviews every leaflet before it is published.
+Through surveys and focus groups, parents and carers across the country have told us what information they need to know about giving medicines to their child, and how they want it presented.
+A panel now reviews every new medicines leaflet before it is published online.

 Thank you to all who have volunteered their time to develop the medicines information which we host on our website.
-Medicines for Children couldn’t exist without the knowledge and enthusiasm of our experts.
+Medicines for Children could not exist without the knowledge and enthusiasm of our experts.